 Danish research focuses on sustainable energy and the environment, health and food safety, life sciences and biotechnology, geosciences, aerospace as well as information and communication technologies.
 An important current research and environmental policy topic is electromobility.
 The promotion of science, technology and innovation in Denmark is based on the pillars of institutional support, project funding and strategic research funding.

 Within the BMBF's research programmes, the technical focus of research projects with Danish participation lies in the areas of climate, environment, sustainability and bioeconomy.

 In the context of the EU Framework Programmes for Research and Innovation, German and Danish researchers are increasingly working together in the fields of 'secure, clean and efficient energy', 'health, demographic change and wellbeing' and 'Marie Sklodowska-Curie measures'.

 Another thematic focus of German-Danish cooperation is on marine and polar research.
-Funding is provided, inter alia, within the framework of the for Baltic Sea Research.
-The BONUS Network brings together eleven organisations involved in the promotion and implementation of Baltic Sea Research to pool their research resources and coordinate their use of the infrastructure.
+Funding was provided, inter alia, within the framework of the (2010-2020) for Baltic Sea Research.
+The BONUS Network brought together 11 organisations involved in the promotion and implementation of Baltic Sea Research to pool their research resources and coordinate their use of the infrastructure.